 Welcome to EIRSAT-1

 Imagine looking up into the night sky and knowing that a little piece of your work is up there, orbiting earth and making history.
 This is the dream that myself and the EIRSAT-1 team are currently working towards.
-EIRSAT-1 is the Educational Irish Research Satellite, and is currently being designed and developed by students at UCD and Queens University Belfast.
+EIRSAT-1 is the Educational Irish Research Satellite, and is currently being designed and developed by students at University College Dublin (UCD).

-EIRSAT-1 came about as a collaboration between University College Dublin and Queens University Belfast.
-Both Universities had been working on CubeSats, which are small cube shape satellites.
-When the European Space Agency launched the Fly Your Satellite program, which assists university teams to fly their satellites, UCD and Queens decided to pool their efforts and apply for the competition.
+UCD had previously been working on CubeSats, which are small cube shape satellites.
+When the European Space Agency launched the Fly Your Satellite program, which assists university teams to fly their satellites, we decided to apply for the competition.

 The EIRSAT-1 Logo features a CubeSat